chinamike65/hugo-tuolesi/content/book1/book1en.md

 Such people think that all dharmas are emptiness, emptiness is emptiness, and emptiness means nothing.

-But emptiness is not the same as emptiness.
+But emptiness is not the same as nothingness.

 What does emptiness mean?
 The self-nature of all things does not exist, but all things still exist, and all the five senses such as eyes and ears exist.